Collection-Britton Public Library

 Britton Public library is open to consideration of acquiring information and other resources in a wide range of currently available formats but reserves the right to select those formats that best fit its mission within its limited resources.
 Library reserves the right to determine what equipment and software it will make available for citizens.
 Not all available formats will be supported by either in-house or loanable equipment or software.

 b.
-Art prints will be accepted as gifts at the discretion of the library board.
+Art prints - this will be addressed as the need arrives.

 c.
-Software and CD-Roms will be purchased as need for library use only.
+Software and CD-Roms - this will be addressed as the need arrives.

 d.
-Educational toys, games and puppets will be purchased for library use
+Educational toys, games and puppets - this will be addressed as the need arrives.

 e.
 DVD movies and CD books